35percent/11tystarter/src/opportunity.md

 ![](https://35percent.org/img/slrplans.jpg)

 This hasn't happened, mainly because Southwark Council has [rolled over](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) to developers along the way.
-Now of the 5,937 new homes being built at the Elephant a grand total of 298 will be social rent (4%) and a question mark hangs over whether half of these will be built by the developer or at the council's cost.
+Now of the 5,937 new homes being built at the Elephant, a grand total of 298 will be social rent (4%) and a question mark hangs over whether half of these will be built by the developer or at the council's cost.
 Doubt also remains over the [question](https://35percent.org/redefining-social-rent) of whether the small number of social rented homes built to date have been provided as such and not at 80% market rent.

 | Scheme |      Social Rented      |  Total Homes |
 |----------|:-------------:|------:|